jimjkelly/lambda-deploy/README.md

 # Lambda Deploy - Easily Deploy Code to AWS Lambda

+_Note: 0.1.0 introduces a change in how Lambda
+Deploy operates - no longer are all directories in the current working directory assumed to be Lambdas, instead the current directory itself is assumed to be a Lambda, and you need to call it multiple times to upload multiple Lambdas._

 This tool provides an easy way to deploy your code to AWS's Lambda service.
 It provides a number of useful features: